 The incredible cyclocross stats of Mathieu van der Poel

-With his victory in Zonhoven, Mathieu van der Poel claimed his ninth win in as many appearances.
+With his record-breaking eighth elite men’s cyclocross world championship victory in Hulst, Mathieu van der Poel claimed his thirteenth win in as many appearances this season.
 But a deeper dive into his stats makes the feat even more impressive.

 The data, compiled by Belgian journalist Jonas Creteur, underlines just how far he has pushed that dominance.
-Across his professional cyclocross career, Mathieu van der Poel has won 179 races from 240 race days*.
-That equals a 74.6% win rate.
+Across his professional cyclocross career, Mathieu van der Poel has won 183 races from 244 race days*.
+That equals a 75% win rate.
 In other words, when he starts, winning is pretty much the norm.
-He has finished on the podium 214 times, giving him an 89.2% podium rate, while his top-10 rate stands at 95%.
+He has finished on the podium 218 times, giving him an 89.3% podium rate, while his top-10 rate stands at over 95%.

 * Criterium cross Waregem excluded

-Van der Poel is also tied for the all-time record with seven cyclocross world titles, alongside Erik De Vlaeminck.
-On 1 February in Hulst, he will have the chance to stand alone by claiming an eighth rainbow jersey.
+Van der Poel was tied for the all-time record with seven cyclocross world titles, alongside Erik De Vlaeminck, but the Dutchman’s victory in Hulst means he now stands along in the elite men’s category with eight rainbow jerseys.

 The impact of Van der Poel’s dominance becomes even clearer when you place it alongside the record of his generational peer and long time rival, Wout van Aert.

-Since the 2014/15 season, Van Aert has, coincidentally, made exactly 240 elite race starts*, the same total as Van der Poel, and won 91 times.
+Since the 2014/15 season, Van Aert has made 240 elite race starts*, a similar total as Van der Poel, and won 91 times.
 That gives him a career win rate of 37.9%.
 He has stood on the podium 197 times for a 82.1% podium rate, and finished in the top ten in 97.9% of his starts.

 * Criterium cross Waregem excluded